To content

 Goal set by PTS

-PTS decided to provide an accessible way to use Facebook for people with these types of disabilities.
+PTS decided to provide an accessible way to use Facebook for people with these disabilities.
 Their core belief was that visual impairment or deaf-blindness shouldn’t stop anyone from communicating with family, friends, and loved ones online.

 Meeting users with deaf-blindness

 With help from the organization Förbundet Sveriges Dövblinda, we set up meetings with a user with deaf-blindness.
 The goal was to learn about the challenges of using Facebook and other websites using assistive technologies.
-These meetings were both educational and inspirational.

 Making a prototype using HTML, CSS, and Javascript

-To be able to perform usability testing with people using assistive technologies, I designed and developed a prototype using HTML, CSS, and Javascript.
-Screen readers like Voiceover and JAWS can read HTML well, but they can’t interpret prototypes done in apps like inVision or Axure RP.
+To be able to perform usability tests with people using assistive technologies, I designed and developed a prototype using HTML, CSS, and Javascript.

 • List of friends including their profile pages